 - 1. If you have questions about entries, contact Jessica Storm at 719-948-0131. - 2.
 A limit of six entries per breed per exhibitor will be allowed for the show.
 A Meat Pen will count as one entry. - 3.
-Meat Pens shall consist of three rabbits, all of the same breed and variety.
+Meat Pens shall consist of three rabbits, all the same breed and variety.
 Meat Pen does not necessarily have to come from the same litter.
 Age limit ten weeks.
 MINIMUM weight 3.5 pounds each.
 MAXIMUM weight 5.5 pounds each.
 Ideal weight five pounds.
-All rabbits must be weighed in the presence of the judge. - 4. - a.
-Market rabbits going through the sale are terminal. - The 2023 Pueblo County Fair Rabbit show will be announced as being either virtual or in-person 7days before the March 1st add/drop project deadline. - 6.
-A 4-H member must own a doe by April 1st. - 7.
+All rabbits must be weighed in the presence of the judge. - 4.
+A 4-H member must own a doe by April 1st. - 5.
 Meat pens may not be purchased.
 The 4-H member must have one or more does to breed and must kindle the meat pen.
 It is not necessary to own the buck.
-The doe can be bred to someone else's buck (of the same breed). - 8.
-A youth must be enrolled in the rabbit project by appropriate enrollment deadlines and cannot just enroll in the Market Rabbit portion of the rabbit project without enrolling in the Breeding Rabbit project. - 9.
-Youth in the market rabbit project are required to participate in the breeding rabbit project, including enrolling in the project and completing a breeding rabbit e-record; however, participants are encouraged, not required, to show their breeding rabbits at County Fair. - 10.
+The doe can be bred to someone else's buck (of the same breed). - 6.
+A youth must be enrolled in the rabbit project by appropriate enrollment deadlines and cannot just enroll in the Market Rabbit portion of the rabbit project without enrolling in the Breeding Rabbit project. - 7.
+Youth in the market rabbit project are required to participate in the breeding rabbit project, including enrolling in the project and completing a breeding rabbit e-record; however, participants are encouraged, not required, to show their breeding rabbits at County Fair. - 8.
 Showmanship will be mandatory.
-The hands- on showmanship must be taken every year to receive showmanship awards. - 11.
-No baby rabbits allowed. - 12.
+The hands- on showmanship must be taken every year to receive showmanship awards. - 9.
+No baby rabbits allowed. - 10.
 Classes are A.R.B.A. recognized breeds.
-Rabbit is to be the correct weight and sex. - 13.
+Rabbit is to be the correct weight and sex. - 11.
 Tattoo ear number is to be in the left ear.
 Each Rabbit must have a permanent earmark prior to the date of the show.
-The superintendent has the duty of turning down an entry not earmarked and also has the duty of turning down and removing any sick animals from the barn.
+The superintendent has the duty of turning down an entry not earmarked and has the duty of turning down and removing any sick animals from the barn.